How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 • Watch: Ping My Watch

-We're not sure whether third-party controls will be available in the Action button control picker, but we'll see once the stable updates are pushed out.
+Third-party controls are also available in the Action button control picker.
 To see what else your Action button is capable of, head to our complete guide to programming your iPhone's physical buttons.

 11. Navigate a Simpler Settings Menu